wen-yan-lin/shell-theory/README.md

 [1] Lin, Wen-Yan, et al. "Shell Theory: A Statistical Model of Reality."
 IEEE Transactions on Pattern Analysis and Machine Intelligence (2021).

 @article{lin2021shell,

   title={Shell Theory: A Statistical Model of Reality}, author={Lin, Wen-Yan and Liu, Siying and Li, Hongdong and Cheung, Ngai-Man and Ren, Changhao and Matsushita, Yasuyuki},

-@article{lin2021shell,

-  title={Shell Theory: A Statistical Model of Reality},

-  author={Lin, Wen-Yan and Liu, Siying and Li, Hongdong and Cheung, Ngai-Man and Ren, Changhao and Matsushita, Yasuyuki},

   journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},